Skip to main content

 These 70 spots have been strategically located throughout the twin cities, 38 of them are located in Saint Paul and 32 in Minneapolis.
 The EV Spot Network uses 100% renewable electricity through Xcel’s Renewable Energy program, allowing zero carbon emission fueling for EV owners in Saint Paul.
 Transportation has been identified as a high-impact sector of emission generation in Saint Paul's Climate Action and Resilience Plan, so by adjusting fuel type to electricity generated from renewable power, the EV Spot Network supports the goals outlined in the plan.

+As of January 2025, all EV Spot Network locations are fully commissioned and online - marking a huge milestone for the City of Saint Paul.
+The total available Public EV Spot Network Charge Port count in the City of Saint Paul is 76.
 Much of the EV Spot Network was commissioned during 2022 and 2023 - see the chart below to track progress of the network (Network includes EV Spot chargers in Saint Paul and Minneapolis).

 Summary and contacts